 So, in this month – May – we celebrate Mother’s Day in the United States and parts of the Caribbean.
 Many of us will be heading out to seek out the perfect Mother’s Day presents, scheduling our Mother’s Day specials (brunches, dinners, massages, etc), and generally obsessing about the perfect Mother’s Day for our loved ones.
 So, as a mother myself, and surrounded by my own mother and mother-in-law, of course, I will be doing the same!

 Of course, I had to join the Mother’s Day festivities.
 What can we say about mothers?
 They are awesome.
 We know there are mothers who have this name in roles only.
 But we have to give thanks for the women in our lives that love us unconditionally and support us.
 Most of these precious women tend to care for everyone but themselves.
-Society has taught women that caring for themselves is selfish and inglorious.
-But, we are here to dispel that myth and remind all the mothers out there that taking time for yourselves is essential to practicing proper mental health.
-We cannot pour from an empty cup.
-Period.
+This has been our socialization.

 Once we have made the decision to improve ourselves and our lives, changes must be made within ourselves and our lives to accomplish this goal.
 One of the issues that I have identified with the black community is that we do not take the time to educate ourselves about how the world works.
 We know that there are obstacles that stand in our way because of issues beyond our Circle of Influences (reference to Steven R. Covey’s 7 Habits of Highly Effective People), however, we should never let obstacles or fears stand in our way of pursuing the lives we want for ourselves.
 The universal law affects us all.
 Instead of holding on to the victim mentality, it is necessary for us to change our mindsets and focus on what we want rather than on the things we do not want.
 After all, focusing on the things that we do not want is a sure way of getting those very things because we get what we focus on.